 You may first realize you have a UTI when you find yourself running to the bathroom every half hour without much to show for it—or, worse when you try to pee and encounter a painful burning sensation.
 It may be a pain in your abdomen or even a fever.
 At some point, you’ll ask yourself: how did I end up here?

 Also called bladder infections or Cystitis, UTIs occur when bacteria enter the bladder through the urine tubes and begin to multiply.
 It can be hard to pinpoint the exact cause of a UTI because so many subtleties might lead to it, like dehydration or having sex (or not peeing after sex, which helps flush away any bacteria).
-However, in young, sexually active vulva owners, 80% of UTIs are caused by E. coli.2 In other words, bacteria from your bowel find their way to the urinary tract.
+However, in young, sexually active vulva owners, 80% of UTIs are caused by E. coli.
+3 In other words, bacteria from your bowel find their way to the urinary tract.

-New research2 published in PLOS Pathogens found that there may be another contributor to recurring UTIs.
+New research 3 published in PLOS Pathogens found that there may be another contributor to recurring UTIs.
 A vaginal bacterium called Gardnerella vaginalis (the cause of Bacterial Vaginosis—a common infection in the vagina) causes E. coli hiding out in the bladder from previous UTIs to multiply.
 The result is (you guessed it) yet another UTI.

 The authors postulate that part of why people with vaginas get recurring UTIs after sex is not just because of E. coli but because G. vaginalis lives in the vagina and can get nudged into the urinary tract during sex.